-The wounded bark thus smarting with her pain, Scuds from pursuing waves along the main : While, dash'd apart by her dividing prow, Like burning adamant the waters glow, Her joints forget their firm elastic tone; Her long keel trembles, and her timbers groan, Upheav'd behind her, in tremendous height.
-The billows frown, with fearful radiance bright!
-Now shivering, o'er the topmast wave she rides, While, deep beneath th' enormous gulf divides.
-Now, launching headlong down the horrid vale, She hears no more the roaring of the gale: Till up the dreadful height again she flies, Trembling beneath the current of the skies.
-As that rebellious angel who, from Heav'n, To regions of eternal pain was driv'n;
+While, dash'd apart by her dividing prow.
+Like burning adamant the waters glow, Her joints forget their firm elastic tone; Her long keel trembles, and her timbers groan.
+Unheav'd behind her, in tremendous height, The billows frown, with fearful radiance bright !
+90 Now shivering, o'er the topmost wave she rides, While, deep beneath th' enormous gulf divides.
+Now, launching headlong down the horrid vale, She hears no more the roaring of the gale: Till up the dreadful height again she flies.
+Trembling beneath the current of the skies.
+As that rebellious angel who, from heaven, To regions of eternal pain was driven; When dreadless he forsook the Stygian shore, The distant realms of Eden to explore; Here, on sulphureous clouds sublime upheav'd, With daring wing th' infernal air he cleav'd; There, in some hideous gulf descending prone, Far in the rayless void of night was thrown.
+104